 When you elect to undergo orthognathic surgery, your orthodontist will prepare your mouth for the procedure by properly aligning your teeth to each jaw respectively.
 Your surgeon at Utah Surgical Arts will then surgically manipulate one or both of your jaws and move them to their new permanent position that allows for proper oral function and maximum facial aesthetics.

-Prior to any treatment, you will meet with Dr. Harris, Dr. Park, Dr. Brown, and Dr. Wood at a consultation appointment to evaluate your jaws and oral health.
+Prior to any treatment, you will meet with Dr. Harris, Dr. Park, Dr. Brown, Dr. Wood, Dr. Holladay, or Dr. Shiffler at a consultation appointment to evaluate your jaws and oral health.
 Our offices are equipped with CBCT scanning, which we use to get a 3D look at your facial bone, soft tissues, and jaw alignment.
 This is a complex surgical procedure, and you will undergo general anesthesia to sleep comfortably during the surgery.

 We use safe and proven surgical techniques to secure the jaws in place with plates and screws (rigid fixation).
 Because of modern advances in orthognathic surgery, you do not need to have your mouth wired closed.
 After surgery, you might have a few elastics in your mouth to guide you into your new biting position, but you will be able to open and close your mouth.
 A few weeks after surgery, your orthodontist will begin to make some small or fine corrections needed to finish the bite before removing your braces.